opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/grant.md

 -   The ANY permissions are database permissions and are valid only for database objects that are granted with the permissions.
 For example,  **SELECT ANY TABLE**  only allows a user to view all user table data in the current database, but the user does not have the permission to view user tables in other databases.
 -   Even if a user is granted with the ANY permissions, the user cannot perform INSERT, DELETE, UPDATE, and SELECT operations on the objects of private users.
 -   The ANY permissions and the original permissions do not affect each other.
--   If a user is granted with the  **CREATE ANY TABLE**  permission, the owner of a table created in a schema with the same name as the user is the creator of the schema.
+-   If a user is granted with the CREATE ANY TABLE permission, the owner of a table created in a schema with the same name as the user is the owner of the schema.
 When the user performs other operations on the table, the user needs to be granted with the corresponding operation permission.
+Similarly, if a user is granted with the CREATE ANY FUNCTION, CREATE ANY PACKAGE, CREATE ANY TYPE, CREATE ANY SEQUENCE, or CREATE ANY INDEX permission, the owner of an object created in a schema with the same name is the owner of the schema.
+If a user is granted with the CREATE ANY TRIGGER or CREATE ANY SYNONYM permission, the owner of an object created in a schema with the same name is the creator.

 ## Syntax<a name="en-us_topic_0283137177_en-us_topic_0237122166_en-us_topic_0059778755_s9b21365068e9482782f400457afa8a01"></a>